MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/m365-integration-overview.md

 :::image type="content" source="media/connect-to-excel.svg" alt-text="Shows how AL apps/extensions can call Azure or Microsoft services from Business Central" lightbox="media/connect-to-excel.svg":::

-With pages that display a list of records in rows and columns, like a list of customers, sale orders, or invoices, you can export the list to [!INCLUDE[m365_excel](includes/m365-excel-name.md)], and view it there.
-Depending on the page, you have two options: Either *Open in Excel*, which opens the data as read-only, or *Edit in Excel*, which allows you to save changes back to BC.
+With pages that display a list of records in rows and columns, like a list of customers, sale orders, or invoices, users can export the list to [!INCLUDE[m365_excel](includes/m365-excel-name.md)], and view it there.
+Depending on the page, two options exists:
+- *Open in Excel*, where the [!INCLUDE [prod_short](../includes/prod_short.md)] platform produces an Excel workbook with the data as read-only.
+- *Edit in Excel*, which use the [!INCLUDE [prod_short](../includes/prod_short.md)] add-in for Excel.
+The Excel add-in reads data from [!INCLUDE [prod_short](../includes/prod_short.md)] using the page exposed as an OData web service endpoint.
+Any data updates are also done through this web service endpoint.

 For more information, see [Using Excel for Viewing and Editing Business Central data](/dynamics365/business-central/across-work-with-excel).

-Power users can use Excel as the design tool for the layout of analytical reports.
+Power users can use Excel as the design tool for the layout of analytical reports and then upload the Excel layout workbook to [!INCLUDE [prod_short](../includes/prod_short.md)].
 These reports can the be run by any user that has access to them.
+When generating the Excel report, the [!INCLUDE [prod_short](../includes/prod_short.md)] server merges the Excel layout workbook with data and sends the resulting Excel workbook to the user as a downloaded file.

 For more information, see [Using Excel to design analytical reports](/dynamics365/business-central/ui-excel-report-layouts?tabs=any-report)

 > [!TIP]